 council builds artificial beaches but with little success as sand

-is shallow and waters polluted.
+is shallow, waters polluted and the next storm frequently removes the sand anyway.
 The Hook of Holland is the nearest

 Netherlands Travel | Netherlands